 School of Music

-UNI Jazz Band One, under the direction of Chris Merz, will offer a fall concert with repertoire and soloists to be announced.
+Faculty artists Julia Bullard, viola, and Frederick Halgedahl, violin, will present a shared recital with repertoire and additional collaborators to be announced.
 This event is free and open to the public.

 An experiment in concertgoing, this program will be revealed at the performance itself.
 We have a few hints for you, though: a surprise (and surprising) scherzo by up-and-comer Ted Hearne, a major piano concerto with the winner of UNI’s Midwest International Piano Competition and an orchestral classic chosen by you at our April 2014 preview concert (Tchaikovsky 6, Firebird, Shostakovich 10 or Sheherazade).